lvl1/courses/salt-cloud-minion-deployment-part2.md

 If you're not already connected to your droplet, SSH in with:

-    ssh root@droplet-ip
+    ssh saltuser@droplet-ip

-First we need to update the package database, to get an up-to-date list of software that is available:
+First we need to update the package database, to get an up-to-date list of software that is available.
+For any command that requires root access, we need to prepend ‘sudo’ to the command:

-    apt-get update
+    sudo apt-get update

 Add saltstack PPA (Personal Package Archive) and python dependencies.
 This is where we will install Salt from:

-    apt-get install python-software-properties
+    sudo apt-get install python-software-properties
-    add-apt-repository ppa:saltstack/salt
+    sudo add-apt-repository ppa:saltstack/salt

 Hit enter when prompted

 Next, re-update the package database to get packages from the PPA we just added:

-    apt-get update
+    sudo apt-get update

 Salt operates with a master-minion structure.
 The master is the central administration hub that manages any number of minions.
 We eventually want to be able to do all the configuration on the master and push those configurations to the minions.
 Enter the following to install Salt master and minion:

-    apt-get install salt-master salt-minion
+    sudo apt-get install salt-master salt-minion

 We are installing both the master and the minion on one device so that we can manage the droplet from itself!
 This may seem trivial, but it means that we can make the master manageable.
 For example, we may have multiple minions and want to push a new configuration to them as well as the master.
 Installing the minion software on the master allows for this.